 Some portable DVD players are made with sharing in mind, so they include multiple headphone jacks and, in some cases, multiple screens.
 They’re a little pricier, but if you’ve got multiple kids (who are still learning how to share), the money’s worth it.

 Portable DVD players are all good at playing movies, but some models do far more.
 Here are the additional features that can turn any normal player into an entertainment center.

 If you’ve got your own digital movie collection, get a portable DVD player that’s got a USB port so you can watch them along with your DVDs.
 While you won’t be able to play any copy-protected content, you can use your portable DVD player to watch your personal videos (and most will play MP3 files, too, if you just need a music player).

 Some portable DVD players include games, so you can take a break from your movies and enjoy a little interactivity.
 In most cases, only one controller is provided, so if you’ve got multiple players, they’ll need to take turns.

 Most DVD players in the United States are designed to only play “Region A” discs, so if you’ve got movies from other countries, you’ll need a DVD player that ignores region restrictions.

-Inexpensive: In the $30 to $50 range, you’ll find entry-level DVD players, but we recommend avoiding them.
+In the $30 to $50 range, you’ll find entry-level DVD players, but you should avoid them.
 Portable DVD players in this price range are often poorly made, and they lack extra features like a remote control or USB-drive compatibility.

-Mid-range: The best values in portable DVD players are between $50 and $70.
+The best balance of price and function in portable DVD players is between $50 and $70.
 Models in this price range offer dazzling screens, easy-to-use menus, and handy extras like multiple headphone ports.
 If you just need a basic DVD player that will last several years, you don’t need to spend more than this.